tkieras/fam-tagger/README.md

 ## TODO:

-	-diagnostics
+- diagnostics
-	-experiment with hierarchical community detection, and/or using multiple thresholds
+- experiment with hierarchical community detection, and/or using multiple thresholds